ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 **Variants:**

-#. pattern term at num 1 … num n Only the occurrences num 1 … num n of
+#. pattern @term at num 1 … num n Only the occurrences num 1 … num n of
-   term are considered for β-expansion.
+   @term are considered for β-expansion.
 Occurrences are located from left to right.
-#. pattern term at - num 1 … num n All occurrences except the
+#. pattern @term at - num 1 … num n All occurrences except the
-   occurrences of indexes num 1 … num n of term are considered for β-expansion.
+   occurrences of indexes num 1 … num n of @term are considered for β-expansion.
 Occurrences are located from left to right.
-#. pattern term 1 , …, term m Starting from a goal φ(t 1 … t m ), the
+#. pattern @term , …, @term m Starting from a goal φ(t 1 … t m ), the
    tacticpattern t 1 , …, t m generates the equivalent goal (fun (x 1 :A 1 ) … (x m :A m ) => φ(x 1 … x m )) t 1 … t m .
 If t i occurs in one
    of the generated types A j these occurrences will also be considered and possibly abstracted.
-#. pattern term 1 at num 1 1 … num n 1 1 , …,term m at num 1 m … num n
+#. pattern @term at num 1 1 … num n 1 1 , …,@term m at num 1 m … num n
-   m m This behaves as above but processing only the occurrences num 1 1 , …, num i 1 of term 1 , …, num 1 m , …, num j m of term m starting
-   from term m .
+   m m This behaves as above but processing only the occurrences num 1 1 , …, num i 1 of @term , …, num 1 m , …, num j m of @term m starting from @term m .
-#. pattern term 1 [at [-] num 1 1 … num n 1 1 ] , …,term m [at [-] num
+#. pattern @term [at [-] num 1 1 … num n 1 1 ] , …,@term m [at [-] num
    1 m … num n m m ]This is the most general syntax that combines the different variants.